These Yorkshire walks will push you to the limit with rocky terrain, tough climbs and feats of endurance.

 Find out more about the Trans Pennine Trail route.

 This 9.6-mile trek takes you around the southern tip of the Yorkshire Dales National Park.
 Get ready for big climbs up Cracoe Fell, Rylstone Fell and Hall Fell, as you make your way to landmarks like Rylstone Cross and Cracoe War Memorial.
 You’ll also take on boggy moorland as you head back to the start, passing the picturesque Upper and Lower Garden Reservoirs on your way.
 By the end, you’ll certainly deserve a pint and The Elm Tree Inn is the place to go.

 Find out more about the Embsay Moor circular.

 Pateley Bridge Circular

-The fact that you start and end this walk at The Royal Oak pub in Dacre Banks, will make the route around Pateley Bridge a little bit easier.
+The fact that you start and end this walk at The Royal Oak pub in Dacre Banks (now reopen to walk-ins), will make the route around Pateley Bridge a little bit easier.
 This 12-mile walk takes in some incredible landmarks but it will also push you to the limit.
 You’ll pass through Nidderdale, heading over High Crag, Yorke Folly, Strikes Wood, Bewerley and Brimham Rocks, but it’s not just the length of the walk that makes it a toughie.
 The weather can cause it to be slippy underfoot, and the terrain switches from rocky to muddy and back again all the way through.